2️⃣ Water in Cathode Materials

 Installed in U.S. LIB Manufacturing Facilities

-JM Science instrumentation has been installed in lithium-ion battery production environments in North America, including including Panasonic Energy Corporation of North America (Sparks, Nevada), supporting electrolyte moisture control and analytical quality assurance workflows.
+JM Science instrumentation has been installed in lithium-ion battery production environments in North America, including Panasonic Energy Corporation of North America (Sparks, Nevada), supporting electrolyte moisture control and analytical quality assurance workflows.

 Our experience with large-scale LIB production facilities enables us to understand: